MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-fieldexist-method.md

 ---
 title: "RecordRef.FieldExist Method"
-description: "Determines if the field that has the number FieldNo exists in the table that is referred to by the RecordRef.
-Returns an error if no table is currently selected." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Determines if the field that has the number FieldNo exists in the table that is referred to by the RecordRef." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na